dmansan/2024-xmas-mystery/README.md

      	- 	Runtime: `Node.js 18.x`
   2. Paste the code from UpdateLeaderboard.js file | don't forget to change the bucket  name in the code
     	- 	This is where the passcode is set, in line 24.
-  4. Update code environment variable:
+  3. Update code environment variable:
      	- 	const BUCKET_NAME: `your-bucket-name`| (dont forget to use your bucket name and replace in the arn for the bucket in json below
+  4. Deploy lambda function
-  5. Attach the following IAM policy (json) to allow read & write access to the S3 bucket:
+  5. Go to s3 bucket and Attach the following IAM policy (json) to allow read & write access to the S3 bucket:
 ```javascript
 	{
 	    "Effect": "Allow",